Over the years, numerous new cryptocurrencies have been formed from the Bitcoin network. The process in which they are formed is called a hard fork.

 Unfortunately, this didn’t last and prices began to go down across the market throughout January 2018.
 The price of Diamond coin has since dropped to an unimpressive 2.44 USD.

-Even though its price is low, the total value of all the BCD on the market is still well over 350 million USD.
+Even though its price is low, the total value of all the BCD on the market is still well over 150 million USD.
 The market is becoming very crowded with Bitcoin fork coins and only the ones with the best protocols will succeed.
-Next, I want to talk about what the Bitcoin Diamond fork means for Bitcoin holders and the rest of the crypto community.

 How Can BCD be Used?